6:15am PT by Richard Newby

 Does Marvel Universe Have Room for a Fan-Favorite Character?

-Over the course of eleven years, the Marvel Cinematic Universe has introduced a wide array of comic book characters to the big and small screen.
-From staples like Captain America, Iron Man and Spider-Man, to those fans never imagined seeing on screen like Rocket Raccoon, Quake, and Mantis, the MCU has offered no shortage of characters.
-But as we near the end of this first chapter of the MCU with Avengers: Endgame, there’s one character who stands out as a missing player, especially considering the fact that he was once the key to uniting the Marvel Universe in the publishing company’s early days.
+Over the course of 11 years, the Marvel Cinematic Universe has introduced a wide array of comic book characters to the big and small screens, from staples like Captain America, Iron Man and Spider-Man to those fans never imagined seeing onscreen like Rocket Raccoon, Quake and Mantis.
+But as we near the end of Book One of the MCU with Avengers: Endgame, there’s one character who stands out in his absence, especially considering that he was once the key to uniting the Marvel Universe in the publishing company’s early days.
 Ahead of the major changes ahead for the MCU, we have to ask, where in the world is Rick Jones?

 If that name isn’t familiar to you, he should be.
 Introduced by Stan Lee and Jack Kirby in the pages of The Incredible Hulk No. 1 (1962), Rick Jones led to Bruce Banner’s transformation into the Hulk.
-A foolish teenager, Jones drove out to a bomb testing site on a dare, a dare that turned deadly when it became clear the site was a testing zone for the gamma bomb.
-Banner, fearing for the teen’s life, and risking his own, ran out onto the site and pushed Jones into a trench while he was caught in the gamma blast.
-For a long time, Jones was the only one aware that the Hulk and Bruce Banner were one and the same, and his guilt over the incident led to him sticking close to Banner and trying to keep the Hulk out of the hands of the military.
-He became something of a sidekick to the Hulk but lacked the costume and code-name, keeping in line with the comics’ place as more monster tale than superhero story.
+A foolish teenager, Jones drives out to a bomb testing site on a dare, a dare that turns deadly when it becomes clear the site is a testing zone for the gamma bomb.
+Banner, fearing for the teen’s life, and risking his own, runs out onto the site and pushes Jones into a trench while he is caught in the gamma blast.
+For a long time, Jones is the only one aware that the Hulk and Bruce Banner are one and the same, and his guilt over the incident leads to him sticking close to Banner and trying to keep the Hulk out of the hands of the military.
+He becomes something of a sidekick to the Hulk but lacks a costume and code name, in line with the comic's place as more monster tale than superhero story.

-Beyond the character’s close association with the Hulk, Rick Jones was also responsible for bringing the Avengers together for the first time when Loki uses the Hulk as a means to take down his brother, Thor.
-Unable to reach the Fantastic Four, Jones, brings together Iron Man, Ant-Man, the Wasp, and Thor.
-Jones eventually became an honorary Avenger, and later Captain America’s sidekick, the second Bucky.
-In the MCU, Nick Fury (Samuel L. Jackson) brought the Avengers together, which makes more sense in terms of a teenager with a long-range radio.
-And Captain America (Steve Rogers) took on the Falcon (Anthony Mackie) as partner, and Bucky Barnes (Sebastian Stan) has returned, removing the need for another.
-So if the Hulk, Captain America, and the Avengers, are already set without Rick Jones, perhaps there’s room for the character on the cosmic side of the MCU.
+Beyond the character’s close association with the Hulk, Rick Jones is also responsible for bringing the Avengers together for the first time when Loki uses the Hulk as a means to take down his brother, Thor.
+Unable to reach the Fantastic Four, Jones rounds up Iron Man, Ant-Man, the Wasp and Thor.
+Jones eventually becomes an honorary Avenger, and later Captain America’s sidekick — the second Bucky.
+In the MCU, Nick Fury (Samuel L. Jackson) brings the Avengers together, which makes more sense than a teenager with a long-range radio.
+And Captain America (Steve Rogers) takes on the Falcon (Anthony Mackie) as his partner, while Bucky Barnes (Sebastian Stan) has returned, removing the need for another.
+So if the Hulk, Captain America and the Avengers are already set without Rick Jones, perhaps there’s room for the character on the cosmic side of the MCU?

-Rick Jones and Captain America’s partnership didn’t go smoothly, and the fallout between the two forced Rick to leave the Avengers.
-Afterwards, he joined up with Captain Marvel (Mar-Vell, not Carol Danvers), and through the Nega-Bands were joined together in a fashion so that only one could appear in Earth’s dimension at a time.
-This put a hamper on Jones’ growing musical ambitions and led to a contentious relationship between the two.
+Rick Jones and Captain America’s partnership doesn't go smoothly, and the fallout between the two forces Rick to leave the Avengers.
+Afterward, he joins up with Captain Marvel (Mar-Vell, not Carol Danvers) through the Nega-Bands in a fashion so that only one can appear in Earth’s dimension at a time.
+This puts a hamper on Jones’ growing musical ambitions and leads to a contentious relationship between the two.
 For much of the first decade of Jones’ existence he served as a counterpoint to the adult heroes, and represented the teenage readerships, complete with a deluge of slang terms that never came together quite as harmoniously as the writers imagined.
-Jones’ relationship with Captain Marvel led to him playing a key role in 1971’s The Kree-Skrull War.
-During that conflict the Supreme Intelligence released a latent ability that exists in all humans within Jones – the Destiny Force, which allowed Jones to conjure illusions and make them a reality, along with other abilities that manifested later such as teleportation, energy manipulation, and molecular reconstruction.
+Jones’ relationship with Captain Marvel leads to him playing a key role in 1971’s The Kree-Skrull War.
+During that conflict the Supreme Intelligence releases in Jones a latent ability that exists in all humans — the Destiny Force — which allows Jones to conjure illusions and make them a reality, along with other abilities that manifested later such as teleportation, energy manipulation and molecular reconstruction.

 More recently, Rick Jones became a new, heroic version of the Abomination called A-Bomb.
 Abomination (Tim Roth) and the Leader (Tim Blake Nelson) are a couple of the loose ends the MCU has yet to tie up.
 Perhaps, if the Hulk should die in Endgame, or at least be taken off Earth, maybe Jones could find himself as part of an experiment to create a new Hulk.
 Or, going more recent still, perhaps the MCU could introduce Jones as an Agent of SHIELD, a role he had recently come into at the end of the 2016 storyline Avengers: Standoff! before he was executed by firing squad on bequest of an evil Steve Rogers in the controversial 2017 crossover Secret Empire.
 His final words were “Avengers assemble.”
 Deceased in the comics and a no-show from the movies, I can’t imagine a character as frequently utilized as Rick Jones to remain absent forever.